ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

       ]
 ```

-In fact, since config of task is just an Object, you can do whatever crazy things you think on it.
+In fact, since config of task is just an Object, we can do with it whatever crazy comes into our head.
 For example, how about generating targets in loop, based on array?

 ``` coffee
 { join } = require('path')